ETS-Android1/Chat-1/README.md

 # Real Time Chat

-"Chat" is an Android application used for realtime chat, the application foucses on privacy and all your data is safe
+"Chat" is an Android application used for realtime chat, the application focuses on privacy and all your data is safe

 ## Installation